josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

 # Home Assistant Omnik solar sensor component
-The Omnik solar sensor component will retrieves data from an Omnik solar inverter.
+The Omnik solar sensor component will retrieve data from an Omnik solar inverter.
 The values will be presented as sensors (or attributes of sensors) in [Home Assistant](https://home-assistant.io/).

 > Note: Currently the Omnik Portal is not supported anymore.
 It seems that the Omnik Portal API is not operational anymore.
 Currently I do not see a solution to retrieve the data from the Omnik Portal website.

+> Note: Your Omnik inverter must support http calls which is used to retrieve data responses.
+Some users indicated that their inverter not works and therefore no responses are received.

+## HACS (Home Assistant Community Store)

+This is a custom component.
+Custom components are not installed by default in your Home Assistant installation.
+[HACS](https://custom-components.github.io/hacs/) is an Home Assistant store integration from which this integration can be easily installed and updated.
+By using HACS you will also make sure that any new versions are installed by default and as simple as the installation itself.

-## Installation:
+## Manual installation

 Create a directory called `omnik` in the `<config directory>/custom_components/` directory on your Home Assistant instance.
 Install this component by copying the files in [`/custom_components/omnik/`]